-Tennessee Senate OKs bill that would restrict drag shows
+Bill that would restrict drag shows passes Tennessee Senate

 NASHVILLE, Tenn.
-(AP) — The Tennessee Senate approved legislation Thursday designed to restrict where certain drag shows can take place, marking the latest bill state Republican leaders have advanced targeting LGBTQ people.
+(AP) — Legislation designed to restrict where certain drag shows can take place passed the Tennessee Senate on Thursday, the latest bill state Republican leaders have advanced targeting LGBTQ people.

 Senate lawmakers voted 26-6 in favor of the bill, with only Democrats opposing.
 The bill is slightly different than a version moving through the House chamber.